-Fig 1.4 Ice covered continent -Antarctica
+Fig 1.4 Ice covered continent of Antarctica

 Bring copies of School Atlas and see how many different kinds of maps are there.
-Make a list of the maps you would like to read and understand.
-Last year, we learnt to read some simple maps.
-This year, we will learn to read maps that show height.
+Make a list of maps you would like to read and understand.
+Last year we learnt to read some simple maps.
+This year we learn to read maps which show heights.
 But let us first revise what we learnt last year.

-- Hang a political map of India in the class.
+- Hang a wall map of India in the class.
 Look at the map carefully and answer the following questions: - i.
 Mehar went to Bhopal from Hyderabad.
-In which direction did he travel? - ii.
+In which direction did she travel? - ii.
 Ashok went to Chennai from Lucknow.
 In which direction did he travel? - iii.
 Regina went to Bhubaneshwar from Mumbai.
 In which direction did she travel? - iv.
 Weprechu went to Jaipur from Kohima.
-In which direction did he travel? - Make such questions and ask each other. - Look at the symbols shown on the map.
-Now try to find out the boundary of Telangana.
-Trace your finger along the boundary. - Draw the symbol for the boundary of a state and the symbol for the boundary of India (international boundary) in your notebook. - Can you make a list of states which lie to the north, south, west and east of Telangana? - In class VI, you have learnt to measure the distance between places with the help of the 'scale' given in the map.
+In which direction did he travel? - Make more such questions and ask each other. - Look at the symbols shown on the map.
+Now try to find out the boundary of Andhra Pradesh.
+Trace your finger over the entire length of the boundary. - Draw the symbol for boundary of a state and symbol for the boundary of India (international boundary) in your notebook. - Can you make a list of states which lie to the North, South, West of Andhra Pradesh?
+What lies to the East of the state? - In class VI you have also learnt to measure distances between places with the help of the 'scale' given in the map.
 Now try to find out the distance between Hyderabad and various state capitals like Jaipur, Imphal, Gandhinagar and Tiruvananthapuram.